Accurate and Efficient Cardiac Digital Twin from surface ECGs: Insights into Identifiability of Ventricular Conduction System: Discussion

-Our study further proved that variability in the reconstruction is more effectively reduced by using \emph{a priori} knowledge as constraints than by increasing the density of observations.
+Our study further proved that variability in the \revaat{\gls{lat}} reconstruction is more effectively reduced by using \emph{a priori} knowledge \revaat{in the form of} constraints than by increasing the density of observations.
 Specifically, when constructing a \gls{cdt}, high-density \gls{bspm} offers only marginal benefits compared to the standard 12-lead \gls{ecg}.
-Although this may seem counter intuitive at first, our analysis revealed that in a population of \glspl{cdt} all fit to the same 12-lead \gls{ecg}, the residual variability in the \gls{bspm} is predominantly confined to a narrow region around the sternum.
+Although this may seem counter intuitive at first, our analysis revealed that in a population of \glspl{cdt} all \revaat{fitted} to the same 12-lead \gls{ecg}, the residual variability in the \gls{bspm} is predominantly confined to a narrow region around the sternum.
 Accurately resolving the spatio-temporal evolution of potential fields in closer proximity of the heart, including non-dipole components of the field, would require advanced \gls{bspm} systems capable of higher spatial resolutions.